fabianbuechler/wordpress-container/README.md

 ## How to use

-- `sync_backup.sh`
+- `backup.sh`

   Backup Wordpress content and database from easyname and synchronize it with `data/wp-content/` and `data/db-backup/` directories.

-  In order for `sync_backup.sh` to work, please configure authentication with the easyname hosting server as described below.
+  In order for `backup.sh` to work, please configure authentication with the easyname hosting server as described below.

-- `build.sh`

-  Build Docker images from Wordpress and database backups.
-  This should be done every time a new backup has been downloaded.

 - `start.sh`
   Run the Wordpress and database containers.